-A traditional food enthusiast who also loves their morning coffees and dessert with their dinner will need to budget more than a backpacker who doesn’t drink coffee and can survive on cooking their hostel dinners night after night.
+A traditional food enthusiast who loves their morning coffees and dessert with their dinner will need to budget more than a backpacker who doesn’t drink coffee and can survive cooking their hostel dinners night after night.

 Many backpackers will tend to self-cater, budgeting mainly for hostel dinners (make sure there is a kitchen in each hostel you reserve).